timtnleeProject/vuejs-clipper/README.md

 ## Version Released

 * 0.2.11
-  * Expose rxjs subject that can set position and layout of the movable area.
+  * Expose rxjs subjects that can [set position and layout of the movable area](https://timtnleeproject.github.io/vuejs-clipper/#/examples/set-layout).
 * 0.2.10
   * Use passive event listener on wheel event ([issue #8][issue8]).
 * 0.2.9